scverse/scverse.github.io/content/projects/_index.md

 	description = "Multimodal data format"
 	url = "https://mudata.readthedocs.io/en/latest/"
 	img = "../img/libs/mudata_flat.svg"
 	details = "MuData is a format for annotated multimodal datasets where each modality is represented by an AnnData object.
-MuData's reference implementation is in Python, and the cross-language functionality via HDF5-based .h5mu files with libraries in R and Julia."
+MuData's reference implementation is in Python, and the cross-language functionality is achieved via HDF5-based .h5mu files with libraries in R and Julia."
 	[[projects.links]]
 	text = "GitHub"
 	url = "https://github.com/scverse/mudata"